ssempax1/MiniProject-one/miniProject1.md

     - Remote remove: To remove a remote.
 All remote-tracking branches for the remote are removed
     - Remote show: To provide information about the remote

+11. Status: A visual representation within a pull request that shows whether the developer’s commits meets the conditions set for the repository they are contributing to.

 ---